 I never saw them at that whole foods, or any whole foods again although I kept looking.
 But this past weekend we ended up at a farm in maryland for pumpkin picking (along with lots of caterpillar finding and holding, much to my little one’s delight!) and in the farm store they were selling packets for $2.50 each…. yippie!
 I don’t know how often they have them, but I do know that I probably won’t get these more than a couple times a year given how far the farm is from us, so I knew that whatever I made with them had better be fantastic.

 I really wanted to make something special for someone special, a dear friend who just got a job after looking for quite some time.
 I went online looking for ideas and saw this buzzfeed article and knew the cookies would be perfect for her (she LOVES shortbreads).
 I found my own shortbread recipe was too delicate as it bakes longer, so it wasn’t suitable for the flowers so I did some digging to find out how Stern makes hers, and found this video to guide me through the process.
-Here’s everything listed and written for you, and I’d watch the video so you can see it done before you get started.
 Happy flower cookie making!